Flight delays, cancellations could continue for a decade amid airline workforce shortage

 Buttigieg acknowledged the staffing shortages are contributing to a surge in flight cancellations and delays that have affected millions of American travelers in recent months.

-When CBS News asked Buttigieg if his office should be holding airlines accountable and telling them not to schedule flights when there's not enough staff to fly them, the secretary was unequivocal.
+When Now News asked Buttigieg if his office should be holding airlines accountable and telling them not to schedule flights when there's not enough staff to fly them, the secretary was unequivocal.

 "If an airline is knowingly flying an unrealistic schedule, there are going to be consequences," Buttigieg said.